ArgonDesign/alogic/doc/statements.md

 The `goto` statement can be used to perform a tail call to a function.
-This statement ends the current control unit, transfers control to the target function, but does not push a return stack entry, and hence the callee will return the the site of the preceding function call.
-The purpose of `goto` is to eliminate wasted cycles where there is no work to be done other than returning to an outer function:
+This statement ends the current control unit, transfers control to the target function, but does not push a return stack entry, and hence the callee will return to the site of the preceding function call.
+One use of `goto` is to eliminate wasted cycles where there is no work to be done other than returning to an outer function:

 ```
   void a() {